DRojasLey/dani-camp/projects/project2/README.md

 1. With only 2 words left convert all characters into numeric values, and add them, whichever gets the higher result will be the **[ONE](https://youtu.be/ZAETcSK97F0)**

+## Next steps

+Adding functions:

+1. We don't really like odd numbers in this house, we follow the rule of 2, remove any word element which number identifier is an odd number

+	> "Two there should be; no more, no less.
+One to embody power, the other to crave it." *(Sheev Palpatine)*

+1. We really mean it, remove any word which identifier includes at least an odd number.